Anansi: How Kwaku Anansi took Aso as his wife, and how jealousy came to the tribe

 Once Akwasi-the-jealous-one was gone, the Spider went into the man's room and saw Aso was awake.
-Anansi asked her if she'd heard what Akwasi had said, and she instead asked him to tell her.
-Thus Anansi repeated the name he'd given to them, implying that he was to make love to her.
-Aso accepted Anansi's answer and the two made love, going back to sleep once they finished.
+Anansi asked her if she had heard what Akwasi had said, and she instead asked him to tell her.
+Thus Anansi repeated the name he had given to them, implying that he was to have sex with her.
+Aso accepted Anansi's answer and the two had sex, going back to sleep once they finished.
 Akwasi-the-jealous-one returned, completely unaware of what had happened, and soon went to sleep as well.
-However, his stomach would trouble him again and he'd call Anansi out for help using the same name Anansi had given him.
-Akwasi-the-jealous-one would leave while Anansi snuck into their bedroom to make love with Aso, for a total of nine times before morning came.
+However, his stomach would trouble him again and he would call Anansi out for help using the same name Anansi had given him.
+Akwasi-the-jealous-one would leave while Anansi snuck into their bedroom to have sex with Aso, for a total of nine times before morning came.
 Anansi left Akwasi's village when the next day arrived and did not return.
 Two moons eventually passed and Aso's pregnancy became visible.
-Akwasi-the-jealous-one asked his wife how she'd gotten pregnant, because he was sterile and could not sire children with her.
-Aso told Akwasi that he in fact had told her to make love to Anansi, explaining that the child she'd conceived was his.
+Akwasi-the-jealous-one asked his wife how she had gotten pregnant, because he was sterile and could not sire children with her.
+Aso told Akwasi that he in fact had told her to have sex with Anansi, explaining that the child she had conceived was his.
 Akwasi thus decided to take her to Nyame's village and the two left.
 However, Aso gave birth on the way, so she rested a moment.
 The two took the child to the village of Nyame afterward and told him what had taken place.

 Nyame did not believe the two's story and said that no one had left his village, urging them to point out the culprit among the villagers.
 Aso agreed to do so and soon saw Anansi sitting on a ridgepole in the distance.
-She pointed to Anansi and told Nyame that he was the one who'd impregnated her.
+She pointed to Anansi and told Nyame that he was the one who had impregnated her.
 He moved further down on the ridgepole in an attempt to hide again, but Aso found him there.
 However, this caused Anansi to fall over, dirtying himself, and in return Anansi complained that their actions had defiled him, for he was Nyame's Soul-washer and Nyame's wishes had been ignored.
 As a result, Akwasi-the-jealous-one was seized by Nyame's subjects for disobeying the god's command and ordered to sacrifice a sheep as penance.
 Utterly embarrassed, Akwasi finished his sacrifice and then told the Sky-God that Anansi could have Aso, giving her to the Spider to become his wife.